BJ's Wholesale Club (BJ)

 Laura Felice, Executive Vice President, Chief Financial Officer

-Ms. Felice joined BJ's Wholesale Club in November 2016 as Senior Vice President, Controller, responsible for the integrity of financial records.
-She was appointed Executive Vice President, Chief Financial Officer in April 2021.
-Before joining BJ's, Ms. Felice worked at Clarks Americas, Inc., a British shoe manufacturer and retailer, from 2008 to 2016, holding various finance management roles including Senior Vice President of Finance.
-She also worked at PricewaterhouseCoopers LLP from 2003 to 2008.
-Ms. Felice is a Certified Public Accountant and holds a Master of Accounting and a bachelor's degree in finance and accounting from Boston College.
-She serves as a board member, vice chair, and finance committee chair for the Massachusetts Society of CPAs, a board member of Broadstone Net Lease, LLC, and a board member of the National Retail Federation Foundation.
+Ms. Felice was appointed Executive Vice President, Chief Financial Officer in April 2021.
+She began her tenure at BJ's in 2016 as Senior Vice President, Controller.
+Prior to BJ's, Ms. Felice worked at Clarks Americas, Inc., a shoe manufacturer and retailer, from 2008 to 2016, most recently as Senior Vice President of Finance.
+She also worked at PwC in Boston from 2003 to 2008.
+She is a Certified Public Accountant and serves on the board of directors of the Massachusetts Society of CPAs.
+Ms. Felice also serves as a board member of Broadstone Net Lease, LLC, on the Board of Advisors for the Boston Ballet, and is a board member of the National Retail Federation Foundation.

 Paul Cichocki, Executive Vice President, Chief Commercial Officer